rickh94/ODetaM/README.md

 FastAPI, but the Deta API is not asynchronous, so any framework could potentially be used.

-Bases will be automatically created based on model names (changed from Pascal/Camel case to snake case).
+Bases will be automatically created based on model names (changed from PascalCase/CamelCase case to snake_case).
 A `key` field (Deta's unique id) will be automatically added to any model.
 You can supply the key on creation, or Deta will generate one automatically and it will be added to the object when it is saved.

 ## Example